aishavayani02-png/funnel-plot-shiny-app/README.md

 ## Notes
 This repository currently contains the standalone app only.
 The app fits the example meta-analysis models internally from raw example datasets, then draws the funnel plot and associated results from those fitted models.

 For MetaPairwise integration, the analysis and plotting functions have been separated from Shiny-specific code so they can be reused more easily.
-The reproducible script-download system in MetaPairwise has not been connected at this stage.
+The reproducible script-download system in MetaPairwise has not been connected yet.